 Eventually the war ended and a street party was held to celebrate.
 All the tables and chairs were brought out because there was no traffic – petrol rationing meant there just weren’t any cars on the roads.
 Children could roller skate in the road and ride bikes quite safely.
 Everyone did their best for their children at the street party.
 Someone got a piano on to the street; there were decorations everywhere and dancing went on to midnight and beyond.

-Eric was born in 1931 in the London Borough of Kensington and Chelsea.
-The family later moved out to Tottenham in north London (also now in the London Borough of Haringey) because his father worked on the Underground; at that time the Piccadilly Line was being extended northwards to Cockfosters.
+Eric was born in 1931 in the area that now forms the London Borough of Kensington and Chelsea.
+The family later moved out to Tottenham in north London (also now in the London Borough of Haringey) because his father worked on the Underground and, at that time, the Piccadilly Line was being extended northwards to Cockfosters.
 Eric was evacuated two days before war was declared but, because he suffered from asthma, foster parents were not keen to have him and, after being with three sets, he returned home in 1940 just in time for the Blitz and the Battle of Britain.
 He was very keen to go home and eventually he was able to persuade his parents to let him.

 Eric remembers the aerial bombardment of the Blitz, which came during the night.
 Doodlebugs were pilotless so they came at any time and were difficult to defend against.
 It was the same with the V2 rockets.
 Towards the end of the war he saw hundreds and hundreds of our planes coming back from bombing raids.
 The Germans cunningly sent doodlebugs amongst our planes, making it even more difficult to shoot the doodlebugs down as we might have shot our own planes.
 Some bombs fell within a quarter of a mile of him and he recollects the red glow in the sky when the London docks were on fire.